Overview

 The Monitor

-This application gives a graphical representation of the Agents and their workloads.
+An application giving graphical representation of the Agents and their workloads within the Cluster.

 Pre-processing and compilation jobs on an Agent are represented as 'pulses'.
 The colour of the pulse indicates which is the originating Agent of the work.